 Understanding Alienation of Affection and/or Criminal Conversation under North Carolina law

-To be clear, a lawsuit for Alienation of Affection and/or Criminal Conversation (the two claims are often filed together), involves the Plaintiff (you, or the spouse that has been cheated on) suing the Defendant (your spouse’s lover, or your lover if you are the one who cheated).
+To be clear, a lawsuit for Alienation of Affection and/or Criminal Conversation in NC (the two claims are often filed together), involves the Plaintiff (you, or the spouse that has been cheated on) suing the Defendant (your spouse’s lover, or your lover if you are the one who cheated).

 A claim for Alienation of Affection requires the Plaintiff to prove the following 3 elements: